×

-Korean Pronouns: The Complete Guide to the Different Types and How to Use Them
+Korean Pronouns: The Complete Guide

 Something to note about Korean pronouns is that there are a lot of them.

-So today, we’ll learn some of the most common ones and get a familiar feel for how they work.
+So today, let’s learn some of the most common ones and get a familiar feel for how they work.
 With these Korean pronouns under your belt, you’ll already have everything you need to start having better conversations.

 And once mastered, your grasp of the Korean language will improve significantly.